deekshithreddychilakala/omnifood/README.md

 # omnifood (HTML & CSS)

-This is a project created while learning HTML and CSS
+This is a sample project created while learning HTML and CSS using basic JQuery

 **CSS Browser Prefixes:**